 But what makes Navarro’s case more unusual is that he learned to play ball on St. Croix in the U.S. Virgin Islands, where some of his relations still live.
-Julio grew up with two V.I. major-leaguers, Joe Christopher and Elmo Plaskett.
-He is about nine years older than another, José Morales, but they are good friends.
-In another distinctive link, Morales is godfather to Julio's son Jaime, a big-league pitcher from 1989 to 2000.
+Navarro grew up with two V.I. major-leaguers, Joe Christopher and Elmo Plaskett.
+He is about nine years older than another, José Morales, but they became good friends.
+In another distinctive link, Morales is godfather to Navarro’s son Jaime, a big-league pitcher from 1989 to 2000.

-Julio himself pitched parts of six seasons in the majors.
-However, his professional career spanned 20 years from 1955 to 1974, the last three in Mexico.
+The elder Navarro appeared during six seasons in the majors (1962-66; 1970).
+However, his minor-league career spanned 20 years from 1955 to 1974, the last three in Mexico.
 He also played during 22 winters in Puerto Rico, tied for second in league history with Juan Beníquez, Juan Pizarro, and Héctor Valle.
 Only Rubén Gómez (29) played more.
 Navarro was known at home as El Látigo, or “Whiplash,” for his sidearm fastball.

 Manuel was foreman of a crew of cane cutters.
 But in 1941 the Navy began to expropriate land on Vieques, plowing under the cane fields and forcing thousands to relocate.
-“When the sugar cane was torn out," says Julio, "my father went looking for a better job.”
+“When the sugar cane was torn out,” said Navarro in 2007, “my father went looking for a better job.”
 A wave of viequenses wound up in St. Croix.
-“We went there by boat -- one of my sisters was born there."
+“We went there by boat – one of my sisters was born there.”1

-In 1954, the best of the Athletics and some players from St. Thomas joined the Christiansted Commandos to form an all-star squad.
+In 1954, the top Athletics and some players from St. Thomas joined the Christiansted Commandos to form an all-star squad.
 “There were four teams in the St. Croix amateur league: two from Christiansted and two from Frederiksted.
 The Athletics didn’t win the league that year, but then we put together this team and went to Kansas.”3

 The Commandos traveled to that year’s National Baseball Congress World Series in Wichita.
-Julio started one of their two NBC tournament games, while Joe Christopher caught the eye of Pittsburgh Pirates superscout Howie Haak.
-Joe's signing was a crucial event in Virgin Islands baseball history -- it spurred Haak to add St. Croix and St. Thomas to his Caribbean itinerary.
+Navarro started one of their two NBC tournament games, while Joe Christopher caught the eye of Pittsburgh Pirates superscout Howie Haak.
+Christopher’s signing was a crucial event in Virgin Islands baseball history – it spurred Haak to add St. Croix and St. Thomas to his Caribbean itinerary.
 “They could see the talent in a lot of our guys.
-We spread the word -- 'they’ve got good guys, and they won’t cost you anything!’”4
+We spread the word – ‘they’ve got good guys, and they won’t cost you anything!’”4

-Navarro worked out with Orlando Cepeda and José Pagán (whose path would cross or join Julio's often over the years).
-All three then signed with the Giants; Julio got $300 while the others got $500.
-He reported to the Giant’s minor-league camp in Melbourne, Florida and was then assigned to Class D ball.
+Navarro worked out with Orlando Cepeda and José Pagán (whose path would cross or join Navarro’s often over the years).
+All three then signed with the Giants; Navarro got $300 while the others got $500.5 He reported to the Giant’s minor-league camp in Melbourne, Florida and was then assigned to Class D ball.

-Julio's first year as a pro was not bright -- his record in three leagues was a combined 1-10.
+Navarro’s first year as a pro was not bright – his record in three leagues was a combined 1-10.
 “I hurt my arm a little, I had inflammation of the elbow.
 But they knew what I could do, so they didn’t release me.
 I didn’t go to college.
 I had to help my other brothers and sisters.
 I had two choices: pro ball or the Army.
 I went through a lot of hardship, but I just happened to make good.”6

 Navarro jumped to the Class A Eastern League in 1957.
 With the Springfield Giants, he went a respectable 9-9, 3.63, starting nine times in 45 appearances.
 He stayed at Springfield in 1958, but started in 30 out of 37 outings.
 His record was again solid (13-10, 3.07), but while he led the league in strikeouts again with 142, he walked over 100 batters for the third straight year.

 “The Giants had so many prospects.
 They said, ‘Julio, you should play, but we don’t got no room!’”
-Navarro remembers that Elmo Plaskett made a brief two-game stop in Hawaii, but one of the stars on the Islanders was Puerto Rican comrade Carlos Bernier.
+Navarro remembered that Elmo Plaskett made a brief two-game stop in Hawaii, but one of the stars on the Islanders was Puerto Rican comrade Carlos Bernier.8

-Back with the Tacoma Giants in 1962, Julio turned in easily his best Triple-A work.
+Back with the Tacoma Giants in 1962, Navarro turned in easily his best Triple-A work.
 Manager Red Davis focused him on relief; starting just twice in 54 games, he went 8-9, 2.20.
-The Los Angeles Angels purchased his contract on September 2 for $30,000.
-"I was entitled to be a free agent, and so the Giants sold me.
-They couldn’t hold me any longer!"
+The Los Angeles Angels purchased his contract on September 2 for $30,000.9 “I was entitled to be a free agent, and so the Giants sold me.
+They couldn’t hold me any longer!”10

-“Navarro was in the Giants’ farm system when I managed the club,' [Angels manager] Bill Rigney recalled.
-'But I didn’t see too much of him and only vaguely recalled him when our scouts came up with a favorable report on him.'"
+“Navarro was in the Giants’ farm system when I managed the club,” Angels manager Bill Rigney recalled in 1963.
+“But I didn’t see too much of him and only vaguely recalled him when our scouts came up with a favorable report on him.”11

-The 26-year-old rookie made his debut the next day -- on the biggest stage in the game, Yankee Stadium.
-L.A. sportswriter Braven Dyer (perhaps best remembered because Julio's notorious teammate Bo Belinsky punched him out) noted that Navarro had never been to a major-league ballpark in his life before then.
-But there was a little more to the story than that.
-Julio notes, "I had my chances before.
-But I made one promise to myself: I am only going to a big-league park when I myself am playing in it!"
+The 26-year-old rookie made his debut the next day – on the biggest stage in the game, Yankee Stadium.
+L.A. sportswriter Braven Dyer (perhaps best remembered for being punched out by Navarro’s notorious teammate Bo Belinsky) noted that Navarro had never been to a major-league ballpark in his life before then.12 But there was a little more to the story than that.
+Navarro noted, “I had my chances before.
+But I made one promise to myself: I am only going to a big-league park when I myself am playing in it!”13

 Navarro won his first major league game the following day with 1 1/3 scoreless innings against New York.
-Buck Rodgers gave him the lead with an RBI single in the top of the 9th, and though Tresh reached on a leadoff bunt single, Julio then shut the door.
+Buck Rodgers gave him the lead with an RBI single in the top of the ninth, and though Tresh reached on a leadoff bunt single, Navarro then shut the door.
 He pitched seven more games that month, including the last four innings of a 14-inning loss at Baltimore, and ended with a 4.70 ERA.
 In between, there was an interruption for a personal loss.
-Julio returned to Puerto Rico because his 15-year-old brother Jaime had been killed in an auto accident.
+Navarro returned to Puerto Rico because his 15-year-old brother Jaime had been killed in an auto accident.14

-Although Navarro was not especially tall for a major-league pitcher at 5’11”, he had “abnormally long arms, which makes his side-arm curve especially effective."
-The screwball was something that Angels pitching coach Marv Grissom (who had pitched for Rigney with the Giants) added to his repertoire.
+Although Navarro was not especially tall for a major-league pitcher at 5’11”, he had “abnormally long arms, which makes his side-arm curve especially effective.”16 The screwball was something that Angels pitching coach Marv Grissom (who had pitched for Rigney with the Giants) added to his repertoire.17

 After that it was a struggle to return to the majors.
 Navarro did pitch in 15 games with Detroit in 1965 (0-2, 4.20, including his only big-league start on September 7).
 His only outing in 1966 was best forgotten.
 He failed to retire a batter on April 17, hitting Fred Valentine with a pitch, serving up a pinch-hit grand slam to Bob Chance, and then allowing a solo shot to Ken McMullen.

-Julio surfaced for one last stretch in the majors with the Braves from July through September 1970.
+Navarro surfaced for one last stretch in the majors with the Braves from July through September 1970.
 “They gave me the locker next to Hank Aaron, who’d played in Puerto Rico too.
 We had plenty to talk about.”20

 With Atlanta, he posted no decisions and a 4.10 ERA in 17 games.
 (One rough outing came on August 1, when Bob Robertson, Willie Stargell, and his buddy José Pagán reached him for consecutive homers.)
 His last appearance, a 1-2-3 ninth inning at San Diego on September 9, left his big-league career mark at 7-9, 3.65 in 212 1/3 innings pitched over 130 games.
 He struck out 151, walked 70, and yielded 191 hits (including 32 homers) while picking up 17 saves.